Derrickmaina18/alx-system_engineering-devops/0x00-shell_basics/README.md

-pwd shows current location path
+pwd shows the path to the current directory or file